 Back in England, in the Tudor times, coursing grew to become a competitive sport.
 Because of its popularity, every effort was made to improve the breed.
 In the late 1700s the eccentric Earl of Orford became obsessed with breeding the perfect Greyhound and experimented with a number of crossings with other breeds, ending with his now famous Greyhound-Bulldog breedings.
 (The Bulldogs of those times did not look like the Bulldogs of today.)
 The resulting dogs were of exceptionally high quality, became much in demand, and are the basis for today’s Greyhound.

-Florida, with its 12 tracks, remains the seat of the industry and the major source of adoptable ex-racers.
+Until 2020 Florida, with its 12 tracks, remained the seat of the industry and the major source of adoptable ex-racers.
+Then Constitutional Amendment 13 was passed in that state, effectively banning Greyhound racing and forcing the closure of all 12 tracks.
+Efforts are now being made in other states to do the same.
 If the current trend continues, one wonders what will become of the Greyhound breed as we know it once the last U.S. track closes.
 Since there are very few sources of Greyhounds outside the racing industry, we will have no choice but to turn to those countries where the sport continues to flourish.

 The Greyhound in Art and Literature